-If you leave your foreign exchange for the last minute, then you may be stuck with a rate that isn’t so hot!
-You can also print out our handy Budget Planner to sort out your travel money before heading overseas.
+If you leave your foreign exchange to the last minute, you may be stuck with a rate that isn’t so hot.

-Exchange rates at airports are often less favourable than what you could get elsewhere, because you pay for the convenience of this last minute exchange through less favourable exchange rates and additional fees.
+Exchange rates at airports are often less favourable than what you could get elsewhere, because you pay for the convenience of this last-minute exchange through worse exchange rates and additional fees.

 While you’re pre-organising your exchange, take some time to think about any stopovers you might have.
-If you are stuck in the airport for a while, how nice would a good meal, a coffee and maybe some shopping be?
+If you’re stuck in the airport for a while, how nice would a good meal, a coffee, and maybe a spot of duty-free shopping be?

-You might spend less in the long run if you take some of your stopover destinations’ currency with you rather than paying by card or exchanging at the airport (see point #2 above).
+You might spend less in the long run if you take some of your stopover destination’s currency with you, rather than paying by card or exchanging at the airport.

-Before you leave, we recommend doing some research into the country you are visiting and their currency.
+Before you leave, we recommend doing some research into the country you’re visiting and their currency.
 Know your rate of exchange, and understand the local customs.

 Will you need to tip while you’re there?
-Will you pay more for a coffee if you take it away instead of drinking it in the café?
+Will you pay less for a coffee if you take it away instead of drinking it in the café?
 Does the price you see include or exclude tax?
-Knowing these things will ensure you can either budget for extra things, like tipping, or know where you can make some savings.
+Knowing these things will ensure you can either budget for extra things – like tipping – or know where you can make some savings.

 Travel Money Oz has some handy destination guides on our website that you can read to help you with just this kind of information!

-First up – check if you already have travel insurance.
+First, check if you already have travel insurance.
 Maybe you have a long-forgotten annual policy already in place?
-If you do, awesome.
-If not, then it’s something to add to your to-do list, because while the initial outlay may seem a lot, should something happen while you’re on holiday, having travel insurance will mean you won’t need to dig into your spending money or other savings to cover those medical expenses or delayed travel costs.
+If you do: awesome.
+If not, it’s something to add to your to-do list.
+Because while the initial outlay may seem like a lot, should something happen while you’re on holiday, having travel insurance will mean you won’t need to dig into your spending money or other savings to cover those medical expenses or delayed travel costs.

-We have a budget planner available in our stores to help you work out how much you might need to spend and on what!
-Just ask one of our Travel Money FXperts!
+We have a budget planner available in our stores to help you work out how much you might need to spend and on what.

 If you plan to use your bank card while overseas, you could find your spending money getting eaten away by fees and charges.

-Your card provider may charge you a fee for the international conversion, AND the owner of the foreign ATM may charge you a fee for using their machine.
-It’s just money down the drain, and costs that could perhaps be avoided or mimimised by taking foreign currency with you – either as cash, or on a prepaid travel money card (or both).
+Your card provider may charge you a fee for the international conversion, and the owner of the foreign ATM may charge you a fee for using their machine.
+It’s just money down the drain, and costs that could be avoided or minimised by taking foreign currency with you – either as cash, or on a prepaid travel money card, or both.

-If you are given the choice to pay in AUD or in the local currency, we recommend choosing the local currency.
+If you’re given the choice to pay in AUD or in the local currency, we recommend choosing the local currency.
 The local merchant is able to set their own exchange rate for offering you the convenience of paying in AUD, and the rate won’t always be favourable.

-These tips are just a few of the ways you can avoid unnecessary expenses and enjoy some extra spending money while you’re on holiday.
-Every bit saved means more money for you to spend on the fun side of travelling!
-If you have any other tips to share, we’d love to hear them!
+These are just a few of the ways you can avoid unnecessary expenses and enjoy some extra spending money while you’re on holiday.
+Every bit saved means more money for you to spend on the fun side of travelling (like that bottle of wine with dinner, or that handmade wallet at the markets).